kevinxia787/Budgetr/README.md

 Tenth Edit:

 Added a in progress main that will create the executable.
 Still learning the intricacies of the Java GUI.

+Eleventh Edit:

+Added a cardLayout main.
+However, I think that this isn't the best way to go about creating the executable.
+Instead, I am currently learning how to write nested layouts.
+I have a baseline posted already.
+I think this will make the program cleaner and easier to use for any user.
+Learning a lot about layout manager and the different layouts available.